slipguru/l1l2py/doc/tutorial.rst

-Since the error increases rapidly with the highest value of :math:`\tau`, is useful to show the error surface removing the (corresponding) last row from the average errors matrix
+Since the error increases rapidly with the highest value of :math:`\tau`, is useful to show the error surface removing the (corresponding) last row from the mean errors matrix

 >>> tau_max_idx -= 1
 >>> kcv_errors(out['kcv_err_ts'][:tau_max_idx,:],